The Vibe: Shoreditch meets Surfing Sri-Lanka.

 Suite-Me-Up: The same theme spills over to the guest rooms.
 Created from corrugated steel, six A-frame cabanas are scattered around the grove.
 Inside, whitewashed bamboo wall covering and poured concrete bed frames match with bamboo lanterns and rattan furniture.
 Taking advantage of Sri Lanka’s year-round balmy weather, every cabana comes with an open-air bathroom decked out with rain shower and natural bathroom amenities.
 At the back of the resort, two stilted suites with slatted-wood walls and separate living areas will soon be available for guests looking for more space.

-✅ free Wi-Fi • size matters: 6 cabins, 2 suites • hotel opened: 2020 • bathroom amenities: locally sourced ✅ free on-site parking • no pets allowed
+✅ free Wi-Fi • size matters: 6 cabins, 2 suites • hotel opened: 2020 • bathroom amenities: custom ✅ free on-site parking • no pets allowed